In 1666/7 James Heade was in Farranrory. By the 1820s there was a Patrick Heade at Boula, this borders Farranrory as can be seen from the map above.

 Lawrence b 1812 and Ellen Doran

-According to a relative, Lawrence was a groom on an estate in Ireland and Ellen was apparently the daughter of the house and that they eloped together.
+According to a descendant, Lawrence was a groom on an estate in Ireland and Ellen was apparently the daughter of the house and that they eloped together.
 This probably explained why they ended up in Cardiff.
 Lord Bute was recruiting labourers at the time to help build the wharves in Cardiff.
-It appears that Lawrence continued to work with horses in Cardiff.
+It appears that Lawrence continued to work with horses around the docks in Cardiff.

 Lawrence is not a common name in the Hayde family.
-It was used in Tipperary in Wicklow in the late 1700s and early 1800s.
+It was used in Tipperary and in Wicklow in the late 1700s and early 1800s.
+It can also be found in the Galway area as part of the Heade families there.

 In the 1800s they lived in central Cardiff in what is now Barrack Lane plus Mary Anne Street and John Street.
 These streets are shown on a map from this time period below: